sm-mahboor/OOP_Final_Project/README.md

 # 🚛 Transport Fleet Management System

 A console-based C++ application for managing a logistics company's fleet of vehicles, drivers, routes, and shipments.
-This project demonstrates core Object-Oriented Programming concepts including encapsulation, inheritance, abstraction, and polymorphism, in addition to dynamic memory allocation.
+This project demonstrates core Object-Oriented Programming concepts including encapsulation, inheritance, abstraction, and polymorphism, in addition to dynamic memory allocation and file handling.

 ---